owais/website/content/resume.md

 * Remember the rhythm       &nbsp;&nbsp;&nbsp;[{{<anchor href="https://github.com/owais/remember-the-rhythm">}}]

 Django webpack loader helps integrate Javascript build systems with Django and is one of most most if the the most popular Django libraries out there.

-Fogger was built in just a week and won silver in the very first Ubuntu App Showdown contest.
+Fogger was built in just a week and **won silver in the very first Ubuntu App Showdown contest**.

 {{<anchor href="https://www.omgubuntu.co.uk/2012/07/fogger-can-turn-facebook-into-an-integrated-desktop-app-on-ubuntu">}}